mediocrehacker/mediocre-elm-tutorial-app/README.md

 ## Running the tests

-nTODO: Explain how to run the automated tests
+TODO: Explain how to run the automated tests

 ## Built With